Study: AudioEye detects up to 2.5x more issues than other tools

 • Maintaining clear floor space for navigation

-Even businesses in older buildings are required to make reasonable modifications to improve accessibility wherever possible.
+Even businesses in older buildings are required to make reasonable modifications wherever possible.
+For a comprehensive overview of physical accessibility requirements, review the ADA's inspection checklist or work with a certified ADA consultant.

-• Alt text (also called alternative text) for non-text content, including images, charts, graphs, etc.
+• Alt text for images, charts, graphs, and other non-text content

-• Keyboard navigation for users who rely on keyboard commands and shortcuts.
+• Keyboard navigation for users who cannot use a mouse

 • Screen reader compatibility for assistive technology users

-ADA Title III enforcement happens primarily through civil legal action — either by individuals or the U.S. DOJ.
-Unlike some regulations, there’s no government inspection process or routine compliance check.
-Most enforcement begins when someone files a complaint or lawsuit after experiencing a barrier to access.
+ADA Title III enforcement happens primarily through civil legal action either by private individuals, advocacy organizations, or the U.S. DOJ.
+There is no government inspection process or routine compliance audit.
+Most enforcement begins when someone encounters a barrier to access and files a complaint or lawsuit.

 DOJ Enforcement

-It is worth noting: Title III of the ADA is a civil law, not criminal.
-That means businesses won’t face jail time or criminal charges for non-compliance.
-However, they can face lawsuits, court orders, and steep legal costs — not to mention the reputational impact of being publicly named in an ADA violation case.
+Title III of the ADA is a civil law.
+Non-compliance does not carry criminal penalties or jail time.
+However, businesses found in violation can face court orders, injunctive relief, and legal costs, as well as the reputational impact of being publicly named in an ADA case.

 How to Ensure Compliance with ADA Title III

-For physical spaces, Title III compliance typically involves removing architectural barriers and ensuring your environment is navigable and safe for people with disabilities.
-This can include:
+For physical spaces, compliance typically involves removing architectural barriers and ensuring your environment is safe and navigable for people with disabilities.
+Start with the ADA's inspection checklist to understand what your facility needs.
+Key improvements include:

 • Installing ramps and accessible entrances

-• Providing clear, readable signage or braille signage
+• Providing clear, readable signage, including braille signage

-Ready to see how AudioEye’s approach to accessibility helps you meet ADA Title III compliance standards?
-Schedule a demo today.
+Ready to see how AudioEye can help you meet ADA Title III compliance requirements?
+Schedule a free demo.

 Frequently Asked Questions